-The most worrying stat about the current state of content marketing isn’t that big discrepancy between the five per cent and the 95 per cent.
-It’s the latest research from the Content Marketing Institute (CMI) that shows 60 per cent of marketers still don’t have a documented content strategy – but despite this, 73.6 per cent of marketers plan to spend more on content in the coming year.
+The most worrying stat about the current state of content marketing isn’t the big discrepancy between the five per cent and the 95 per cent.
+It’s that the latest research from the Content Marketing Institute shows that 60 per cent of marketers still don’t have a documented content strategy.
+But despite this, 73.6 per cent of marketers plan to spend more on content in the coming year.

 It’s no wonder that 95 per cent of content struggles to make an impact.

-The best content brands invest in the skills to understand the precise type of content that an audience needs.
-They invest in planning sequences of content that answer those needs better and more distinctly than anything else out there.
+The best content-creating brands invest in the skills to understand the precise type of content that an audience needs.
+They plan sequences of content that answer those needs better and more distinctly than anything else out there.
 And they invest in making sure that content gets in front of the people it’s relevant for.
 They track, measure and optimise like crazy.
-They aren’t just marketers playing with content; they are content marketers.
+They aren’t just marketers playing with content, they are content marketers.
 And they’re the ones creating the five per cent.